tofarr/marshy/README.md

     return context
 ```

-On startup, Marshy will use this as the default rule configuration if
+On startup, if the environment variable is present, Marshy will
-the environment variable is set:
+use this as the default rule configuration:
 ```
 MARSHY_CONTEXT=my_app.my_config.new_marshy_context
 ```